Yellowcard Continues $15 Million Lawsuit Against Juice WRLD Over "Lucid Dreams"

 (AllHipHop News) Jarad "Juice WRLD" Higgins was recently laid to rest at a private funeral following the rap star's tragic death on December 8.
 It appears his estate will have to deal with a $15 million copyright lawsuit despite Juice WRLD no longer being here.

-According to XXL, Yellowcard temporarily put its suit on hold following Juice WRLD's passing.
+According to reports, Yellowcard temporarily put its suit on hold following Juice WRLD's passing.
 However, the pop-punk band is moving forward with the case by reportedly extending the defendants' time to respond to the lawsuit from December 9, 2019 to February 4, 2020.

 The legal complaint is over Juice's breakout smash hit “Lucid Dreams" which the plaintiffs claim uses “melodic elements” of the song “Holly Wood Died” without permission.
 Besides Higgins, Yellowcard is also suing co-writer Taz Taylor, producer Nicholas Mira, publisher BMG Rights Management, and record label Grade A Productions.